Sri Lankan rupee forwards weaker on importer dollar demand

-COLOMBO, May 30 (Reuters) - Sri Lankan rupee forwards fell on Monday due to dollar demand from importers amid fears the currency could weaken further if the government increases spending following the country’s worst natural disaster since 2004, dealers said.
+COLOMBO, May 31 (Reuters) - Sri Lankan rupee forwards fell on Tuesday on dollar demand from importers amid fears the currency could weaken further if the government increased spending to deal with the country’s worst natural disaster since 2004, dealers said.

-Spot next, which acts as a proxy for the spot currency, indicates the exchange rate for the day following conventional spot settlement, which is three days ahead for Monday’s trade.
+Spot next, which acts as a proxy for spot currency, indicates the exchange rate for the day following conventional spot settlement, which is three days ahead for Tuesday’s trade.

 The spot rupee reference rate has been pegged at 145.75, dealers said.
 Sri Lanka’s central bank had fixed the spot rate at 143.90 per dollar until May 2.

-The cost of landslides and floods caused due to days of torrential rain will be between $1.5 billion and $2 billion at the minimum, the government said last week, as the Indian Ocean island struggles to recover from a cyclonic storm.
+The cost of landslides and floods caused by days of torrential rain will be between $1.5 billion and $2 billion at the minimum, the government said last week, as the Indian Ocean island struggles to recover from a cyclonic storm.

 Additional government borrowing for post-disaster spending could hurt the currency if there is lack of foreign and local aid, dealers said.

-They said the rupee continued to face pressure despite foreign inflows into government securities and expectations of further inflows.
+They said the rupee continued to face pressure despite foreign inflows into government securities and expectations of further inflows, unless the inflows are large enough to boost reserves.

 The government is in the process of borrowing up to $3.5 billion from foreign sources via syndicated loans, sovereign bonds, and Islamic bonds, Finance Minister Ravi Karunanayake said last week.